Devhoven/MicroscopyGUI/README.md

 The Image Gallery contains all of the images which are in the folder that is currently chosen.
 The path of the current folder can be viewed in the setting tab of the menu bar and changed with the "Change Image Gallery Folder" tab.

-By double-clicking any of the shown images, the image itself will be displayed in the Image viewer for further postprocessing or analysis.
+By double-clicking any of the shown images, the image itself will be displayed in the Image Viewer for further postprocessing or analysis.

 By hovering long enough over one image, its name is going to show up as a tooltip.